amartyabose/amartyabose.github.io/content/publication/2024-impact-loss-linear-spectra/index.md

 summary: "Let's study spectra for lossy systems!
 How would the line shapes be affected?
 How do we exactly quantify the impact of such changes?
 Our Path Integral Lindblad Dynamics method provides a perfect way of answering these questions.
 Walk with us while we explore these questions..."

 tags: []
-categories: [Path Integrals, Lossy Systems]
+categories: [Path Integrals, Lossy Systems, Exciton Transport]
 featured: false

 # Custom links (optional).